KDE/digikam-doc/export_tools/flickr_export.rst

     The Flickr Export Tool Dialog

 By default, the tool proposes to export the currently selected items from the icon-view.
 The **+** Photos button can be used to append more items on the list.

+With the **Album** options, you can select the online folder to store files to upload.
+You can **Create** new one an **Reload** the list on the combo-box if online contents have been changed in Flickr web interface.

 The **Tag options** section can be used to apply digiKam keywords to the flickr upload.
 More keywords can be assigned with a series of words (comma separated).